 If you don’t have any foam tape try this trick, cut a hole in the center of your piece of duct tape and stick it to the back of your TV, then press against the wall so that both sides are stuck together.

-Pull away from each other slightly until they separate into two pieces, now just put pressure on top to flatten out.
+Pull them away from each other slightly until they separate into two pieces, now just put pressure on top to flatten them out.

 TV Riser Ideas

 There are many different ways to create a TV riser.
 You can use materials that you have around the house, or purchase something specifically for this purpose.
 Here are a few ideas: